AKXAT/hashnode-blogs/ckjsfznh20q3z9ds13eubh9ic.md

 The below image represents a typical insertion in the Linked List

-So in case you want to **insert 284 at index 1** , then this is how it will be done?
+So in case you want to **insert 284 at index 1**, then this is how it will be done?

 All you need to do is change the address pointer at the element 298 - which is currently  **0x00A1**  (of the second element) to the element that you want to do - which is **0xC702** **( element 284 )
 **
 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1610350669689/pwEg4Rh2r.png)

-The insertion becomes very easy because now you are just modifying the links unlike arrays in which you had to shift each element by a index.
+The insertion becomes very easy because now you are just modifying the links unlike arrays in which you had to shift each element by an index.

 The  [Big O complexity](https://carboncoffee.hashnode.dev/big-o-notation-quick-recap)  for

-1. Inserting Element at beginning is - O(1)
+1. Inserting Element at the beginning is - O(1)
-2. Deleting Element at beginning is - O(1)
+2. Deleting Element at the beginning is - O(1)
-3. Inserting/Deleting Element at end is - O(n) - because you need to traverse through all the elements via their address to reach the end.
+3. Inserting/Deleting Element at the end is - O(n) - because you need to traverse through all the elements via their address to reach the end.
 4. Accessing Element by Value - O(n)

-### What is Doubly Linked List ?
+### What is Doubly Linked List?

 A doubly linked list is a linked data structure that consists of a set of sequentially linked records called nodes.
 Each node contains three fields:
-1. Two link fields(the first contains the address of previous element and the other contains the address of the next element)
+1. Two link fields(the first contains the address of the previous element and the other contains the address of the next element)
 2. One data field/element field.

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1610352881820/hA2IH7Nrv.png)